rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 We keep 28 out the 67 standard outranking situations, which leads to an **oppositeness degree** of (1.0 - 28/67) = 58.21% (:numref:`aliceUnopposedOutrankings` Line 10).
 Remarkable furthermore is that this unopposed outranking digraph *uop* is actually *transitive*, i.e. modelling a *partial ranking* of the study programs (Line 14).

-We may hence make use of the :py:meth:`~transitiveDigraphs.TransitiveDigraph.exportGraphViz` method of the :py:class:`~transitiveDigraphs.TransitiveDigraph` class for drawing the corresponding partial ranking.
+We may hence use the :py:meth:`~transitiveDigraphs.TransitiveDigraph.exportGraphViz` method of the :py:class:`~transitiveDigraphs.TransitiveDigraph` class for drawing the corresponding partial ranking.

 .. code-block:: pycon
    :linenos: